frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 "There are external situations that should promote interior silence.
 It is necessary to provide ourselves with the means of the best possible environment for finding within us the silence that allows us to be in intimate communion with God.

 "Our Lord very clearly recommends this intimacy.
 'When you pray, go into your room, shut the door, and pray to your Father who is in secret; and your Father who sees in secret will reward you' (Matt.
 6:6).
 Our real room is precisely ourselves.
-Man is invited to enter into himself and so to remain alone with God" (R. Sarah, Point 58).
+Man is invited to enter into himself and so to remain alone with God.

 "Our Lord never stops giving us an example: 'In these days he went out to the hills to pray; and all night he continued in prayer to God' (Luke 6:12).
 In this way, he teaches us the circumstances that are conducive to silent prayer.
 In the presence of God, in silence, we become meek and humble of heart" (R. Sarah, Point 58).

 "Reading should help us to pray by concentrating our attention" so that we don\'t forget "the vital connection between prayer and the Word of God.
-How can we imagine the Lord at our side if we do not seek him where he reveals himself?
+How can we 'imagine the Lord at our side' if we do not seek him where he reveals himself?
 Meditation consists of imagining in silence the earthly, everyday life of Jesus.
 It is not necessary to recall a historical event; rather, we must seek to bring the Son of God silently into our heart" (R. Sarah, Point 64).

 The engine for conversion is mental prayer.
 Often if things don\'t work out, it may be that we\'re not the souls of prayer that we need to be.
 "As the deer yearns for running water, so my soul thirsts for you, my God" (Ps.
 42:1).